cocomice/EDSS_dep_framework/README.md

 ├── README.md           # The markdown file that renders this page ├── ShinyApp_Image      # Folder that contains the Shiny application examples ├── ShinyBase_Image     # Folder for building the "rshiny-base" image
-├── ShinyProxy_Image    # Folder for building the
+├── ShinyProxy_Image    # Folder for building the ShinyProxy image
 ├── config              # Folder containing the configuration files ├── database            # Folder containing external data files used by Shiny applications ├── docker-compose.yml  # The main file used by Docker Compose program